justarecipe/justarecipe.github.io/_posts/2019-03-19-oreo-brownies.md

 ---
 Time: 1 hour MAX; Makes 12-16 servings

+_This recipe takes your typical box brownies and makes them a little more indulgent without too much hassle._

 * 1 box favorite brownie mix
 * egg, as directed on box brownies
 * vegetable oil, as directed on box brownies